FNRC/MP-SDWN/README.md

 2. A DHCP control model and an access authentication model were implemented in MP-SDWN to provide user access.
 (It was finished in release 1.0)

 3. We proposed MC-VAP (multiple connection supported VAP), for a client, which maintains a same identification distributed on several adjacent physic APs simultaneously, to support multiple-path transmission from multiple APs when client migrates or stays in the wireless signal overlap area.
 This technology can improve the throughput significantly.
 (It is still under developing)

+Our approach is detailed in three scientific contributions: